MisterMerrick/my-windows-bag-of-tricks/my-windows-toolbox.md

 #### TODO

-- macOS and *nix versions
+- macOS and *nix versions (iOS and Android also?!)
 - Browser Extensions (category)
 - System tweaks and reconfiguration
 - Links